mixelpixel/stackoverflow/README.md

 # stackoverflow
-scripts used for examples on SO
+scripts and files used for questions, answers and examples on StackOverflow.com